site-prism/site_prism-all_there/README.md

 The breakout gem from SitePrism to perform recursion checks for `#all_there?`

-This gem is a breakout of the current `SitePrism::Page#all_there?` and `SitePrism::Section#all_there?` methods which already exist.
+This gem is a breakout of the current `SitePrism::Page#all_there?` and `SitePrism::Section#all_there?` methods which already exist in the core gem proper.

 The gem is currently released as `1.0` meaning it is version stable.
-A full `site_prism` release that permits the usage of this will be coming shortly!
+It will be added as default functionality in `site_prism` version 4.
+Which is slated for release early 2022!

 ## Usage